 Looking Ahead in the Brazilian Ebook Market

-“German Bookwire controls more than 80% of the Brazilian traditional ebook market, and had a 64% growth last year according to Marcelo Gioia, the country manager for Brazil.
-He expects another 22% growth in 2018.
-So the top trade publishers in Brazil are looking at roughly 7% of their revenues coming from digital.” -Publishers Weekly
+German Bookwire captures more than 80% of the Brazilian traditional ebook market.
+They had a 64% growth last year and it's expected that another 22% growth will happen in 2018.
+Top trade publishers in Brazil are looking at around 7% of their revenues coming from digital.

 Chinese Ebook Market in 2018-2019